chstan/arpes/docs/contributing.md

 5. As desired publish to docs site by pushing updated documentation

 **Note** Sometimes `sphinx-doc` has trouble converting modules to ReStructured Text.
 This typically manifests with a `KeyError` in `docutils`.
-To get around this temporarily delete the generated `.rst` file where the error occurs in the `source` folder.
-Typically you will only have an issue with a single module.
+This occurs when the docstrings do not conform to the standard for ReStructuredText.
+The most common problem encountered is due to bare hyperlinks, which are incompatible with the *unique* hyperlink format in RST.